-After all, the number of spring graduates was expected to top 3,200—which would best last spring’s record of 3,172 graduates.
+After all, the number of spring graduates was expected to be nearly 3,200—close to last spring’s record of 3,172 graduates.
+Numbers are not yet final.
 Of that huge class, about 2,100 took part in commencement.

 President Neeli Bendapudi presided over both ceremonies, remarking about how this was the first senior class to graduate on her watch.
 She was named president shortly after last year’s spring commencement.

 She also shared her Cardinal principles with the audiences: